apache/datafusion-ray/docs/README.md

 The output of each query stage needs to be persisted somewhere so that the next query stage can read it.

-DataFusion Ray uses the Ray object store as a shared file system, which was proposed [here](https://github.com/datafusion-contrib/ray-sql/issues/22) and implemented [here](https://github.com/datafusion-contrib/ray-sql/pull/33).
+DataFusion for Ray uses the Ray object store as a shared file system, which was proposed [here](https://github.com/datafusion-contrib/ray-sql/issues/22) and implemented [here](https://github.com/datafusion-contrib/ray-sql/pull/33).

-DataFusion's `RepartitionExec` uses threads and channels within a single process and is not suitable for a distributed query engine, so DataFusion Ray rewrites the physical plan and replaces the `RepartionExec` with a pair of operators to perform a "shuffle".
+DataFusion's `RepartitionExec` uses threads and channels within a single process and is not suitable for a distributed query engine, so DataFusion for Ray rewrites the physical plan and replaces the `RepartionExec` with a pair of operators to perform a "shuffle".
 These are the `ShuffleWriterExec` and `ShuffleReaderExec`.

 ### Shuffle Writes